EduuardoPerez/financial-statement-processor/memory-bank/systemPatterns.md

         filename_upper = os.path.basename(file_path).upper()
         if all(keyword in filename_upper for keyword in ["BBVA", "DETALLE"]): return "BBVA Account"
+        elif all(keyword in filename_upper for keyword in ["MACRO", "MOVIMIENTOS"]): return "Macro Account"

     # PDF content-based detection
     if full_text: